mifi/lossless-cut/README.md

 ### Re-encode only the audio track, keeping the lossless video track

 First export each track as individual files.
-Then use Handbrake or similar to re-encode the audio file.
-Then use the `Tools->Merge` in LosslessCut to merge the original video stream with your Handbrake output (or drag it into your original LosslessCut video to include it as a new track.)
+Then use Handbrake or similar to re-encode the audio file (if mp4 file, encode as AAC.)
+Then open the extracted video stream in LosslessCut.
+The open your encoded audio file and select "Include all tracks from the new file".
+Then export.

 ### Advanced multi-step workflows